 My paintings work as mirrors that show me where I am in life.
 Often while painting, I do not yet understand what kind of process I am in exactly, or what is going on subconsciously.
 However, sooner or later the insights come naturally, always at the right time.

-When I have finished a painting, after working on it for months, or sometimes over a year, it feels as if I have completed an important process or even a life phase.
+When I have finished a painting, after working on it for months, or sometimes over a year, it feels as if having completed an important process or even a life phase.
 However, it could also work the other way around ….or both ways….
 I am not sure about that yet.

 Both the materials and the technique I currently use are reminiscent of the way medieval icons were painted.
 I paint with – often homemade – egg tempera, using little strokes and lots of layers to create depth.
 Icons (descended from the Greek word εἰκών = image) as images were to be interpreted between the visual and the transcendental.
 The painter strove not after imitation of observable reality, but to display a truth that transcends appearances.

 So, as often as it can frustrate me that a large image doesn’t seem to ever be finished, I also know that it is mainly about the path, the thoughts and feelings that come up while painting, the releasing of trapped emotions, a training in dedication and surrender, being my own teacher, and more….so much more……

 Maybe my practice is more about alchemy than it is about art.